Carnegie Library - Beaches

 Opened: 1916, December 6

-Beaches Branch opened on December 13, 1916 in a corner of Kew Gardens.
-It was the last of three identical libraries (Wychwood and High Park were the other two) that the Toronto Public Library built with a $50,000 grant from the Carnegie Corporation of New York.
-Chief Librarian George Locke described the design by Eden Smith & Sons as "a decided revolt in style from the traditional library architecture ... after the fashion of the Collegiate Grammar School of the Seventeenth Century in England."1
+Beaches was the last of three identical branches (Wychwood and High Park were the other two) that the Toronto Public Library built with a $50,000 grant from the Carnegie Corporation of New York.
+Chief Librarian George Locke described the design by Eden Smith & Sons "after the fashion of the Collegiate Grammar School of the Seventeenth Century in England," as "a decided revolt in style from the traditional library architecture"1

 Major Alterations